Mohammadabdelaty/elasticsearch-EFK/Readme.md

 kubectl apply -f job.yaml -n test
 ```

 Now in the UI kibana go to: Stack Management > Data View > Add Data.
-Name it, Then make the index is logstash -just copy logstash line from the right column.
+Name it, Then make the index is fluentbit -just copy fluentbit line from the right column.

 ![alt text](screens/image.png)

-While adding the data you should see index pattern: `logstash-2025.09.24`
+While adding the data you should see index pattern: `fluentbit`

 ![alt text](screens/image-1.png)